 Other risk factors include being a male between a male between the age of 60-70, using drugs and being pregnant.

-Symptoms of aortic dissection are similar to someone experiencing a heart attack.
-These include:
+Symptoms of aortic dissection are similar to those of a heart attack and include:

 - Chest and upper back pain